Salable/node-sdk/docs/versioned_docs/version-2.6.0/subscriptions/add-seats.md

 _Type:_ `string`

-The `uuid` of the Subscription where seats will be added
+The `uuid` of the Subscription where the seats will be added

 ##### config (_required_)